rscheinberg/Insert-Name-Here/README.md

 - The player is at an invalid position (i.e. a wall)

 ## Algorithm:
-For each junction...
+For each possible path...
+- if the player is at an invalid position, //This should not be in the helper function, but in the original method
+    - return false
-- if this junction results in a dead end,
+- else if this path results in a dead end,
-    - go back one junction and repeat
+    - go back one path and repeat the Algorithm
 - else,
-  - if this junction is the treasure
+  - if this path is the treasure,
     - return true
-  - else
+  - else,
     - invoke the recursive abstraction

 ## Classes & Methods: